What is Hypoxia?

 Experienced Hypoxia Lawyers

-If you live in Pennsylvania and your child was denied oxygen during birth which caused injuries, there are options available for your family.
-The experienced hypoxia lawyers at Lopez McHugh LLP can help you file a claim and pursue compensation on your behalf.
-Call us today to schedule a free consultation.
+If you live in Pennsylvania and your child was diagnosed with a birth injury – including cerebral palsy – there are options available for your family.
+The experienced hypoxia lawyers at Lopez McHugh LLP can help.
+We can file a claim on your behalf to pursue compensation to provide lifelong treatment, therapy, and a secure future for your child, giving personal attention to each family we represent.
+Contact us today to schedule a free consultation.